thenew-programer/alx-low_level_programming/0x0E-structure_typedef/README.md

 # Struct In C
 In C programming language, a structure, or struct, is a user-defined data type that groups together related data items of different data types.
 A struct can be thought of as a collection of variables under a single name.

 To define a struct, you use the struct keyword, followed by a name for the struct, and a set of curly braces that enclose the list of member variables.
-Here is an example of a struct that defines a person:
+Here is an example of a struct that defines a animal:

 ```
 struct animal {